-Students at Mary Baldwin University may obtain a BA in Mathematics with a Math

-Education Emphasis, or elect to participate in a 3-2 program leading to the BA and a Master of Arts in Teaching (MAT) degree.
+Students at Mary Baldwin University may obtain a BA in Mathematics with a Math Education Emphasis, or elect to participate in a 3-2 program leading to the BA and a Master of Arts in Teaching (MAT) degree.
 Interested students should contact Dr. Ong or Dr. Johnson in the mathematics department in their first semester at college.
 Students in this program are encouraged to apply to be math tutors and are required to sign up for Math 380, a teaching assistantship in mathematics.

-Requirements for the Bachelor of Arts in Mathematics with Math Education Emphasis

-41 semester hours
+Requirements for the Bachelor of Arts in Mathematics with Math Education Emphasis 41 semester hours MATH/ED 156 MATH/ED 158 MATH 211 MATH 212 MATH 221 MATH 231 MATH 233 MATH 233 MATH 250 MATH 301 MATH 301 MATH 322 MATH 380 MATH 398 MATH 401 ED 115 The committee formed The committee formed for evaluating the student's senior project will include a faculty member from the education department.

-MATH/ED 156

-MATH/ED 158

-MATH 211

-MATH 212

-MATH 221

-MATH 231

-MATH 233

-MATH 250

-MATH 301

-MATH 322

-MATH 380 MATH 398

-MATH 401

-ED 115

-The student's senior project research topic must be in the area of mathematics education.
-A member of the defense committee must be from the education department.

 For graduate study in mathematics: